MarcinAman/intellij-community/README.md

 _**Note:**_ Always `git checkout` the `intellij-community` and `android` Git repositories to the same branches/tags.

-## Building IntelliJ Community Edition
-Version 2023.2 or newer of IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate Edition is required to build and develop for the IntelliJ Platform.

 ### Opening the IntelliJ Source Code for Build
+Please download Toolbox Application and join the enterprise organisation: https://tbe.labs.jb.gg/.

-Using IntelliJ IDEA **File | Open**, select the `<IDEA_HOME>` directory.
+After that install IntelliJ Community and using **File | Open**, select the `<IDEA_HOME>` directory.
-* If IntelliJ IDEA displays an error about a missing or out of date required plugin (e.g. Kotlin), [enable, upgrade, or install that plugin](https://www.jetbrains.com/help/idea/managing-plugins.html) and restart IntelliJ IDEA.

 ### IntelliJ Build Configuration
 1. It's recommended to use JetBrains Runtime 17 to compile the project.